-3.6.3.2 Online exams
+3.6.3.2 Online exam

 Exams may be conducted online.
 It is the student's responsibility to ensure that they participate in any practice online exams to test their internet connectivity and equipment suitability prior to the actual exam.
 Griffith may use third-party providers to provide online proctored exams.
-The exams are proctored through webcams for observation via live proctoring.
+The exams are proctored through webcams for observation via live proctoring or recorded proctoring for later review.
 To maintain academic integrity, supervision will occur through the screen, keyboard, webcam, audio and system activity.